Execute R (R Scripting)

-This operator executes the script specified as parameter.
+This operator executes either the script provided through the script file port or parameter or the script specified in the script parameter.
 The arguments of the script correspond to the input ports, where example sets are converted to data frames.
 Analogously, the values returned by the script are delivered at the output ports of the operator, where data frames are converted to example sets.

 The console output of R is shown in the Log View (View -> Show View -> Log).

 A file containing an R script to be executed.
 The file has to comply with the script parameter rules.
 This port is optional, a file can also be provided through the script file parameter.